Skip to main content

 Additional:

-AB 534 Airport Infrastructure - Grants airports needed flexibility in planning capital expenditures like the new Sacramento Aiport rental car facility
+AB 534 Sacramento County Airport Improvements (Signed) - Grants airports needed flexibility in planning capital expenditures like the new Sacramento Airport rental car facility

 AB 747 Non-Compete Contracts – Protects CA workers by preventing employers and attorneys from including non-compete clauses in worker contracts